Learn About the Cavalier King Charles Spaniel Dog Breed

-As the name suggests, the Cavelier King Charles Spaniel was a favorite breed in England, named after King Charles II.
+As the name suggests, the Cavalier King Charles Spaniel was a favorite breed in England, named after King Charles II.
 The original Toy King Charles Spaniel accompanied royalty and the aristocracy in England wherever they went, including Parliament.
 The breed was officially recognized in the United States by the American Kennel Club in 1995.
 Ranked 140 of the AKC breeds, the fluffy, expressive Spaniel is popular as a playful companion for all ages.
 Masterpieces painted in the 14th, 15th and 16th Centuries include this precious family member.
 The size of today’s King Charles Spaniel, called the “Cavalier” is a bit larger than the original English Toy Spaniel from the 1600’s.

-The Cavelier King Charles stands 12 to 13 inches tall at the shoulder and weighs between 13 and 18 lbs.
+The Cavalier King Charles stands 12 to 13 inches tall at the shoulder and weighs between 13 and 18 lbs.
 He has a sturdy build for a small dog, but his silky hair adds a soft, cuddly look to his appearance.
 The term “Toy” does not accurately fit the King Charles Spaniel breed; therefore heed warnings to be careful when purchasing a “toy” version of this breed.

 Coat and Color

 The silky coat is medium length and sometimes wavy.
-The Cavelier sheds moderately and regular brushing will reduce the amount of shedding, while keeping the coat silky.
+The Cavalier sheds moderately and regular brushing will reduce the amount of shedding, while keeping the coat silky.
 Cavalier colors include brown or black markings on a pearly white coat, black on white with brown markings on the face, throat and tale, ruby or reddish brown with no other markings.
 His hair covers his feet, so you will hear the gentle padding of footsteps as he follows you from room to room.

 Character and Temperament

-The personality of the charming Cavelier King Charles breed makes him an ideal pet for people who live alone, couples or families with children.
+The personality of the charming Cavalier King Charles breed makes him an ideal pet for people who live alone, couples or families with children.
 The King Charles was originally bred as a companion dog, but because he is a Spaniel, he still has the instinct to chase birds, squirrels and rabbits.
 Loyalty to his master and family group will keep him near you at all times.
 He should not be left alone for long periods, since he is social by nature.
 He may bark to let you know of incoming visitors, but he will wag his tail until they pet him, thus making him an ineffective “guard” dog.
 His big round eyes and long expressive ears will make you want to pet him when he plops into your lap and gives you that “love me” look!

 The life expectancy of the little Cavalier King Charles Spaniel is 9 to 15 years.
 Health issues can include heart murmur, improper growth of the skull, kneecap displacement or muscle spasms.
 Most symptoms appear before the pup is six months old, so the search for a pup that has been cleared for hereditary diseases is important for this breed.